Furniture Renders for Selling Online and Offline

 Product CGI for Desk Lamps

 The easiest way to display furniture dimensions is to compare the piece to familiar objects that everyone knows.
 Want to showcase the dimensions of a kitchen cupboard?
 Put it beside the standard single-door fridge, and the customer will easily imagine the size of the cupboard.
-For that purpose, 3D artists create a lifestyle and propped furniture renders – just like photographers do.
-They create photorealistic environments to show dimensions and highlight the best parts of any product.

 #5.
 Detailed 3D Scenes